bxparks/AceRoutine/README.md

 ### Manual Coroutines

-An manual coroutine is a custom coroutine whose body of the coroutine (i.e the`runCoroutine()` method) is defined manually and the coroutine object is also instantiated manually, instead of using the `COROUTINE()` macro.
+A manual coroutine is a custom coroutine whose body of the coroutine (i.e the`runCoroutine()` method) is defined manually and the coroutine object is also instantiated manually, instead of using the `COROUTINE()` macro.
 This is useful if the coroutine has external dependencies which need to be injected into the